 - House of Comedy – the live comedy club in New Westminster closed for a few weeks but REOPENED as of mid-May (but with limited capacity).

 - H.R.
 MacMillan Space Centre – the space centre and planetarium in Vanier Park are closed until further notice, but online and outdoor programs have become available.

-- Kilby Historic Site – the historic farm in Harrison Mills in the Fraser Valley has ceased operations temporarily.
+- Kilby Historic Site – the historic farm in Harrison Mills in the Fraser Valley ceased operations temporarily.
 As of early July, the campground and park grounds had reopened.
 The museum also resumed operations a couple weeks later.

 - Lighthouse Park – to limit the number of people visiting, the parking lot at this popular West Vancouver spot was closed for a number of weeks, but has now reopened.

 - London Heritage Farm – buildings at the historic site in Richmond are closed until further notice.
 The park itself remains open.

 - Lynn Canyon Park – the main trail and suspension bridge in the park are closed until further notice.